A kinetic approach to consensus-based segmentation of biomedical images: Application to biomedical images

 We test the patch-based segmentation pipeline on the \textit{thigh muscles dataset} for the healthy subject, which was the worst performing example.
 Using the padding process, we transform the $210 \times 178$ pixel array into a $216 \times 216$ pixel array to fit four square patches to the width and height of the image.
 In this way, we generate $16$ patches each of $54 \times 54$ pixels.
 Then, for each patch we solve the optimization problem \eqref{eq:min} to determine the optimal parameters $\Delta_1$, $\Delta_2$ and $\sigma^2$ under the constraints $\Delta x\le \Delta_1\le 1.6$, $0.05\le\Delta_2\le 0.2$.
 The values of $\sigma^2$ are sampled from a log-uniform distribution with support $[e^{-12},1]$ .

 The results of the patch-based segmentation algorithm for the \textit{thigh muscles dataset} are represented in Figure~\ref{fig:9}.
 We can observe that the reconstructed mask is clearly closer to the expected one, compared to the mask in Figure~\ref{fig:8}.
 The method recognizes the thigh muscles with more precision and distinguishes them from the surrounding tissue more accurately.
 Particularly, if we consider the tissues in the peripheral area of the thigh that were wrongly classified as muscle tissues in Figure~\ref{fig:8}, they are now correctly excluded from the muscles region.
 In terms of the evaluation metric, the segmentation system achieves a $DSC_{metric}$ of $0.67$.
-This result is satisfactory considering the complexity of the image in terms of anatomical regions and scan quality.
+The results obtained from the patch-based method are appreciable since we successfully excluded subcutaneous adipose tissue from the segmentation mask, which was previously misclassified as part of the muscle.
+Therefore, the adopted method is capable to improve the separation between the muscle tissue from the surrounding tissue.